peeringdb/docs/docs/index.md

 * [django-peeringdb](http://peeringdb.github.io/django-peeringdb/) is a Django library with a local PeeringDB database sync.
 It defines the database schema to create a local database copy.
 The library is easy to integrate into a common framework for local tools and custom interfaces, and also supports multiple database engines (MySQL, Postgres, SQLite).

 * [peeringdb-py](http://peeringdb.github.io/peeringdb-py/) is a Python client for PeeringDB.
 It features functions to get objects and display them in JSON or YAML format, and provides a whois-like display of records.
 The client also has an integrated local database sync, and provides a Python library for integration with custom tools.
 [Some examples](https://github.com/grizz/pdb-examples) are available too.

+* [Pinder](http://github.com/dotwaffle/pinder) is a tool that facilitates peering.
+If peering is desired between two networks, and you're happy to just configure sessions without a commercial agreement, Pinder acts as the middle man.
+You can submit the request via either a basic Web UI or an API, and the other network is notified or can periodically check their outstanding requests.
+If both network agree to peer, they are notified to configure a session.
+Once both networks indicate sessions are configured and established, the request is then deleted.
+[A brief slide deck](http://accel.waffle.sexy/pinder.pdf) explains the functionality in more detail.

 ## How you can help